Git-Host/Google-Agenda-SMS-Notifier/README.md

 # jQbrick

-`jQbrick` is a **components library for Mobile Apps developement**.
+`jQbrick` is a **components library for Web/Mobile Apps developement**.

 It is build over `jQuery` and `BackboneJS`, it uses RequireJS for dependencies and optimization and `jQueryMobile` as _first implemented UI toolkit_ to produce well structured MobileApps.

-> I like do call it _"Bricks for Mobile App Directors"_.
+> I like to call `jQbrick` as _"Bricks for Mobile App Directors"_.

-## Where "jQbrick" cames from?
+## Where `jQbrick` comes from?
-`jQbrick` comes from a `jQMBR` reengineering process.
+`jQbrick` comes from a `jQMBR` (repo) reengineering process.
-The name is a mix of "bricks" to highlight the **components library** nature of this project.
+The name is a mix of "bricks" - to highlight the **components library** nature of this project - and "jQ" to remember what's behind!

-You speak "jQubrick" as "jay" + "Kubrick" (the American film director).
+You speak `jQbrick` as "jay" + "Kubrick" (the American film director).
-I like to refer to a very important film director because - in my intention - **you will use `jQbrick` components as actors in you Mobile Application**.
+I like to refer to a very important film director because - in my intention - **you will use `jQbrick` components as actors in you Web/Mobile Application**.

-## What's Provided?
+## What's Included?

-Forking or downloading this repo will provide you a fully functional test application, a "kitchen sink" where I put all provided features into a real Mobile App.
+Forking or downloading `jQbrick` will provide you a fully functional test application
+- a "kitchen sink" - where I put all provided features into a real Web/Mobile App.
 (by now - early developement - you got running tests...)

+Dependencies are also included into the repo (by now).

-## For Web, For Mobile
+## For the Web, For Mobile
 `jQbrick` is not only for Mobile developement!
-It isn't tied to jQueryMobile!
+<u>It isn't tied up to jQueryMobile!</u>

 `jQbrick` should be used as a simple _jQuery+Backbone+RequireJs_ boilerplate who provides some useful Backbone extensions object to implement components in your application.